JChinchilla91/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I learned what it was, had no idea about it before!
+I learned express is a very open framework with built in tools to help developers

 - [ ] Describe Middleware?

+    Middleware are functions that get executed in the order they are introduced in the server code

 - [ ] Describe a Resource?

+    Resources are key value pairs in a database

 - [ ] What can the API return to help clients know if a request was successful?

+    A 200+ status code

 - [ ] How can we partition our application into sub-applications?

+    By building out folders and subfolders to organize our application

 ## Minimum Viable Product